 "Their collaborative relationship is at the core of some very important decisions," Leo said.
 In Lehan's words, Loble "lived and breathed city planning."
 Together Loble and Lehan helped the City navigate some of the more significant events that charted the City's course in the mid '90s.
 "Charlotte is a brilliant person who is very articulate when she speaks and able to hone down an issue to its essence," said Mike Kohlhoff, Wilsonville's City Attorney at the time.
 "Charlotte had the foresight to know how good Arlene was and to work carefully with her to think things through and come up with approaches that allowed them to get things passed."
 Kohlhoff credits Loble with building an incredible roster of planners and engineers well-equipped to see their vision to fruition.
-Continued on Page 5 Mayor's Message Councilor Lehan Leaving Behind an Incredible Legacy of Progress A t the end of this month, Charlotte Learning of the cludes her 26th and final year as a member of the t the end of this month, Charlotte Lehan con- Wilsonville City Council.
-As I reflect upon her incredible legacy of service to this community which also includes four years as a Clackamas County Commissioner - I'm confident in saying she is more responsible for the Wilsonville we love than any other single individual.
+Continued on Page 5 Mayor's Message Councilor Lehan Leaving Behind an Incredible Legacy of Progress At the end of this month, Charlotte Lehan concludes her 26th and final year as a member of the Wilsonville City Council.
+As I reflect upon her incredible legacy of service to this community - which also includes four years as a Clackamas County Commissioner - I'm confident in saying she is more responsible for the Wilsonville we love than any other single individual.